OpenHV/ladder/README.md

-# OpenRA ladder
+# OpenHV ladder

-This repository contains all the sources used by the OpenRA community competitive 1v1 ladder hosted on [oraladder.net](http://oraladder.net).
+This repository contains all the sources used by the OpenHV community competitive 1v1 ladder hosted on [ladder.openhv.net](http://ladder.openhv.net).

 It contains:
 - the web frontend written in Flask (Python)
-- the backend tools (`ora-ladder`, `ora-replay`)
+- the backend tools (`openhv-ladder`, `openhv-replay`)
 - the game server configuration
 - detailed explanations on the setup